yds/acmetool-dns/README.md

 update only on the Name Servers listed in `NSERVERS` to avoid inadvertently failing to authenticate with other DNS servers which you do _not_ control.

-`dns` challenge script will use the `DNS UPDATE' utility set to the full path of the executable in `NSUPDATE`.
+`dns` challenge script will use the `DNS UPDATE` utility set to the full path of the executable in `NSUPDATE`.
 Otherwise the script will try to find [knsupdate](https://www.knot-dns.cz/docs/3.5/html/man_knsupdate.html) or fall back to using [nsupdate](https://linux.die.net/man/8/nsupdate).